EmotionChild/EmotionBot-v3/README.md

 This bot is in an early alpha stage and any help is very much appreciated

+Also please only push changes to the [Development Branch](https://github.com/EmotionChild/Ellie-v3/tree/development)

 ## Discord Server

 if you have any issues you can join our [Discord Server](https://discord.gg/SVQVzJq)